-The COVID-19 health surveys collected a variety of information in order to assess how the Belgian population experienced the coronavirus crisis in 2020:
+The COVID-19 health surveys collected a variety of information in order to assess how the Belgian population experienced the coronavirus crisis in 2020 and 2021:

-- Anxiety and depression disorders were high in the population in 2020, particularly among youngsters (18-24 years old).
-One third of the population expressed a low life satisfaction in December 2020.
+- Anxiety and depression disorders were high in the population in 2020 and 2021, particularly among youngsters (18-29 years old) but June 2021 showed some improvements compared to the 2 previous surveys.
+More than one quarter of the population expressed low life satisfaction in June 2021.

-- Poor social support was reported by an increasing share of the population.
+- Poor social support was reported by more than a quarter of the population.

 - The compliance with the measures imposed by the government to reduce the spread of the epidemic varied along the year.
-At the end of 2020, the lack of compliance for some measures ranged between 37% for having only one close social contact (outside the household) and 5% for not wearing a mask when it is mandatory.
+In March 2021, the lack of compliance for some measures ranged between 50% for having only one close social contact (outside the household) and 3% for not respecting the ban on non-essential travel.

 - Lockdowns impacted the access to healthcare and home care, but the impact was much smaller during the second lockdown.

-- Around 20% of the population saw their financial situation worsening during the crisis; around 10% of the population worried that the food they bought would run out before being able to buy more.
+- Around 20% of the population saw their financial situation worsening during the crisis; around 10% of the population worried that they would lack food before being able to buy more.

 In Belgium, restrictive measures have been put in place by the National Security Council since 13 March 2020 with the objective to stem the spread of the coronavirus within the population.
 Beside the direct impact of the COVID-19 epidemic on the health of the population, these restrictive measures also have indirect consequences on the health and lifestyles of citizens.

 In order to capture some consequences of this crisis Sciensano organized online surveys at regular time intervals.
-In total, five surveys took place between April 2020 and December 2020 with the number of participants varying between 44 000 for the first survey and 29 855 for the fifth survey.
+In total, seven surveys took place between April 2020 and June 2021 with the number of participants varying between 44 000 for the first survey and 17 774 for the seventh survey.
 Each survey included some core modules; mental and social wellbeing, compliance with the restrictive measures put in place, and COVID-19 infections.
 Besides, every edition included some additional modules (e.g. impact on lifestyles, attitudes towards vaccination…).
 To assess the impact of the crisis, some results were compared to the results of the Health Interview Survey (HIS) 2018.
-This survey gives a representative image of the health status of the Belgian population under “normal” circumstances.
+HIS surveys give a representative image of the health status of the Belgian population under “normal” circumstances.

-The surveys were announced through the websites of Sciensano and some other organizations (health insurance funds, community centers…), through the press and through social media.
+The COVID-19 surveys were announced through the websites of Sciensano and some other organizations (health insurance funds, community centers…), through the press and through social media.
 People were asked to forward the invitation to their personal networks (“snowball principle”).
-The samples of respondents are not representative of the Belgian population: Flemish residents, women, and people with a higher education level are overrepresented, while Walloon residents, men, younger people, and people with at most a degree of secondary education are underrepresented.
+The samples of respondents to the COVID-19 surveys are not representative of the Belgian population: Flemish residents, women, and people with a higher education level are overrepresented, while Walloon residents, men, younger people, and people with at most a degree of secondary education are underrepresented.
 To reduce this bias, the results are weighted to represent the age, gender, and province distribution of the country.
-Since the 3rd survey also the distribution of the education level was taken into account in the weighting strategy.
+Since the 3rd survey also the distribution of the education level was taken into account in the weighting.